- Clean Energy Facts

 Maui Electric's goal is to help get as much customer-sited generation, especially renewable energy, as possible while maintaining reliable service to all customers.
 Reliable service may be impacted if a circuit has too much Distributed Generation, that includes grid-tied PV, interconnected without proper protection equipment.

-Whether you simply reduce the amount of power you purchase from the utility or export excess power to the grid, the Public Utilities Commission requires Hawaii households and businesses that install a grid-connected PV system to submit to Maui Electric a Net Energy Metering (NEM), Feed-In Tariff (FIT) or Standard Interconnection Agreement.
+- Whether you simply reduce the amount of power you purchase from the utility or export excess power to the grid, the Public Utilities Commission requires Hawaii households and businesses that install a grid-connected PV system to submit to Hawaiian Electric a Customer Grid Supply or Self Supply, Feed-In Tariff (FIT) or Standard Interconnection Agreement.

-You and your contractor will need to complete the interconnection application (agreement).
-Make sure the contractor submits the completed paperwork required to apply for Net Energy Metering, Standard Interconnection or Feed-In-Tariff, or to obtain the rebate for solar water heaters and provides you with a copy.
+- You and your contractor will need to complete the interconnection application (agreement).
+Make sure the contractor submits the completed paperwork required to apply for Customer Grid Supply or Self Supply, Standard Interconnection or Feed-In-Tariff, or to obtain the rebate for solar water heaters and provides you with a copy.
 Submitting paperwork in a timely manner is important to process your application in a timely manner.
-For NEM forms, visit Net Energy Metering.

 The Standard Interconnection Agreement program is for renewable and non-renewable systems.
 This agreement allows you to reduce the amount of energy you require from the utility by energy produced from your system.
 Any surplus exported to the grid will not be "stored" or credited on your bill.